IsaiahNullByte/Cybernautblog/content/posts/redteam_1_9-16-23.md

 ``sudo apt install apache2``

-Considering our server now has running services and is reachable from the internet we will create host based firewall rules.
+Considering the server is running services and is reachable from the internet we will create host based firewall rules.

 **Create host based firewall rules**